 Proponents of each file type have strong arguments in their favor, but there are some major technical differences between RAW and JPEG that can help you make a decision for yourself.

 Bit Depth Is The Biggest Difference Between JPEG & RAW

 JPEG is standardized as an 8-bit image file.
 This means that each color channel of a pixel has 8-bits of data allocated to reproduce color.

 Sometimes you will find 8-bit color referred to as 24-bit color, which simply combines the bit depth of the Red, Green and Blue channels (8 bits + 8 bits +8 bits = 24 bits).
 Photoshop and Lightroom use the single channel nomenclature, meaning an 8-bit file can address 8 bits of data per color channel per pixel.

 An 8-bit file can address up to 256 levels of luminosity per color channel.
-This is represented in Photoshop as a numeric value between 0 and 255.
+In Photoshop, this appears as a numeric value ranging from 0 to 255.
 0 is the lowest luminance level, while 255 is the highest.
 A color with all 3 color channels registering 0 is black whilst one with all 3 channels registering as 255 is white.

 By multiplying the three channels together we can get the total color depth available in an 8-bit file (256 x 256 x 256 = 2563 = 16,777,216).
 An 8-bit file is capable of representing up to 16.7 million colors at any given pixel.